sjyk/sampleclean-async/src/main/python/crowd_server/README.md

   1. Run the sample script which could create a couple of sample HITs on AMT:

         ```shell
-        python post.py -t TASK_TYPES   # You pick 1 or more of 'sa', 'er', 'ft', described below.
+        python post.py -c amt -t TASK_TYPES   # You pick 1 or more of 'sa', 'er', 'ft', described below.
         ```

   2. Log into the AMT management interface (https://requestersandbox.mturk.com/mturk/manageHITs) and